 If you work on the water—whether as a longshoreman, an oil rig engineer, or a cruise ship employee—you may run into a problem at some point.
-It could be a work-related injury or some kind of dispute.
+It could be a work-related injury or a legal dispute.

 In this case, you may need a maritime lawyer.
 The laws that govern maritime commerce and other activities are complex, so it’s important to consult with an experienced maritime attorney for help.

-One of the most common questions we get from maritime workers is whether maritime law applies on land.
-Keep reading for answers.
+One of the most common questions we get from maritime workers is whether maritime law applies to incidents that happen on land.
+While maritime law primarily governs events on the water, it can extend to certain land-based activities directly related to maritime work.
+Keep reading for more details.

 What Is Maritime Law?

-Also known as admiralty law, maritime law deals with legal issues related to the ocean, seas, and navigable bodies of water in the United States, such as rivers and lakes.
+Also known as admiralty law, maritime law deals with legal issues related to the ocean, seas, and navigable bodies of water in the United States, such as navigable rivers and lakes used for interstate or international commerce.

 The history of maritime law goes back many centuries, as seagoing peoples needed to be able to resolve disputes.
 Modern maritime law covers a broad range of issues—from how maritime businesses are allowed to operate to what responsibilities a shipowner has to its workers and passengers.